Aquafina-water-bottle/jp-mining-note/docs/docs/modding.md

 !!! note
-    - if not using requirements.txt / venv:
+    If you are not using requirements.txt and venv, you can install the dependencies manually here:
     ```
     pip3 install mkdocs mkdocs-video mkdocs-material mkdocs-macros-plugin mkdocs-git-revision-date-localized-plugin
     ```